Frozen Watermelon Dog Treats

 - Watermelon – Rind and seeds removed.

-- Coconut milk - We use tinned coconut milk for this recipe.
+- Coconut milk – We use tinned coconut milk for this recipe.
+Greek yogurt can be substituted for a dairy frozen treat.

-HOW TO MAKE HOMEMADE WATERMELON POPSICLES.
+HOW TO MAKE FROZEN WATERMELON DOG TREATS

 This is a simple recipe.
 The 2 ingredients are blended then poured into ice pop containers.